-- Promoted/Otherwise Retained: - Count of EL students that took ACCESS testing with a SIS Exit Enrollment Code 05 (Promoted to next grade) or 12 (Otherwise Retained) - Transferred: - Count of EL students that took ACCESS testing with a SIS Exit Enrollment Code 02 (transferred to another district), 03 (home schooled), 04 (private schooled), 18 (moved out of the United States, 19 (transfer to another public school district out of Illinois), 20 (transfer to another public school district in Illinois) - Graduated: - Count of EL students that took ACCESS testing with a SIS Exit Enrollment Code 06 (Graduated) - Dropped Out: - Count of EL students that took ACCESS testing with a SIS Exit Enrollment Code 09 (dropped out), 10 (transferred to a GED program), or 11 (moved not known to be continuing) - Other Outcome: - Count of EL students that took ACCESS testing with a SIS Exit Enrollment Code 07 (death), 08 (expulsion), 14 (age out), 15 (certificate of completion), 16 (victim of a violent crime), or 17 (change in serving school or percent of day attended
+- Promoted/Otherwise Retained: - Count of EL students that took ACCESS testing with a SIS Exit Enrollment Code 05 (Promoted to next grade) or 12 (Otherwise Retained) - At the state level, all counts/percentages should be based on unduplicated students counts. - Transferred: - Count of EL students that took ACCESS testing with a SIS Exit Enrollment Code 02 (transferred to another district), 03 (home schooled), 04 (private schooled), 18 (moved out of the United States, 19 (transfer to another public school district out of Illinois), 20 (transfer to another public school district in Illinois) - At the state level, all counts/percentages should be based on unduplicated students counts. - Graduated: - o Count of EL students that took ACCESS testing with a SIS Exit Enrollment Code 06 (Graduated)

+- At the state level, all counts/percentages should be based on unduplicated students counts. - Dropped Out: - Count of EL students that took ACCESS testing with a SIS Exit Enrollment Code 09 (dropped out), 10 (transferred to a GED program), or 11 (moved not known to be continuing) - At the state level, all counts/percentages should be based on unduplicated students counts. - Other Outcome: - Count of EL students that took ACCESS testing with a SIS Exit Enrollment Code 07 (death), 08 (expulsion), 14 (age out), 15 (certificate of completion), 16 (victim of a violent crime), or 17 (change in serving school or percent of day attended - At the state level, all counts/percentages should be based on unduplicated students counts.